ANNUAL GALA 2018

 Rosanna Penilla-Bharucha was the recipient of the Women’s Courage Award for Advocacy in 2013, and the Rise to Radiate Award for launching The Boomerpreneurs Network.

-Cozette Dagher’s expertise in issues management, crisis communications and stakeholder relations were called upon when she became a Senior Advisor to the Minister of National Defence of Canada at a young age.
-Cozette Dagher has also served on the political staff of several legislators, municipal councillors and mayors.
+Cozette Dagher’s expertise in issues management, crisis communications, and stakeholder relations was called upon when she became a Senior Advisor to the Minister of National Defence of Canada at a young age.
+Cozette Dagher has also served on the political staff of several legislators, municipal councilors and mayors.